Scientific Name

 Description

-Echeveria 'Margaret Martin' is an attractive succulent with tight rosettes of fleshy, apple-green with a strong reddish-pink tinge near the edges and a darker red terminal spine.
-The rosettes grow up to 6 inches (15 cm) tall and up to 12 inches (30 cm) in diameter.
+Echeveria 'Margaret Martin' is an attractive succulent that forms tight rosettes of fleshy, apple-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
+The rosettes can grow up to 6 inches (15 cm) tall and 12 inches (30 cm) in diameter.

 Hardiness